cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 Record Set An in-memory representation of tabular data.

 **Value Object**
-A small simple object, like money or a date range, whose equality isn’t based on identity.
+A small simple object, like money or a date range, whose equality isn't based on identity.
 Value Objects are small objects, such as a money object or a date, while reference objects are large, such as an order or a customer.
 <br>